bjanosngt/60-LED-Build-Light-Board/README.md

     * Or set it to run automatically by cron:
       * `# Show the build status during business hours only: 8am - 5:59pm (MST) M-F`
       * `* 15,16,17,18,19,20,21,22,23,0 * * 1,2,3,4,5 /usr/bin/php /home/pi/BuildLight/status.php`
+  * Cut it up!
+    * In order to make the 6 LED segments more seperated I cut (like butter with scissors) the strip into 10 pieces with 6 LEDs on each.
+There are cut lines on the strip that go right through the GND, Din and 5V contacts.
+Then you can just solder wires between the 3 contacts to "extend" the strip.
+Let me know if you want a picture of this.